 The regional plan is intended to be refined and detailed through the preparation of county- and local-level plans.
 As it assists counties and communities in such refinements, the Commission encourages them to incorporate regional land use plan recommendations regarding the location and intensity of future urban development, the preservation of environmentally significant areas, and the maintenance of rural character outside planned urban service areas; and to incorporate regional transportation system plan recommendations regarding arterial streets and highways, transit, airports, and bicycle and pedestrian ways.
-As it assists counties and communities in preparing or amending plans which refine and detail the regional plan, the Commission structures such work in a way that is consistent with the 1999 State comprehensive planning law and the nine elements of a comprehensive plan prescribed under that law.
+As it assists counties and communities in preparing or amending plans which refine and detail the regional plan, the Commission structures such work in a way that is consistent with the 1999 State comprehensive planning law and the nine elements of a comprehensive plan prescribed under that law, and the Wisconsin Farmland Preservation Program and the changes enacted by the Wisconsin Legislature in 2009.